ali-milani/GI_tract_segmentation_Kaggle/README.md

 - Validation Dice coefficient: 0.8288

 🛑 Segmentation V_7:
-🚧 identical to V_6 but a new approch applied:
-The authors of top solutions in Kaggle competition page for this project have recommended adding a classifier model to the very begining of the pipeline.
-Based on these recommendations I added a classifier unit to the begining of the pipelie and got a significant improvement in the results.
-However, there are few things notable:
-The augementation startegy that I have applied thus far is a weak one.
-Also, the number of epochs that I run the segmentation loop for is fairly low (n=30). i have also trained the classifier only for (n=8) epochs.
-I think, these factors are required to be addressed before we can harvest the full impact of the classifier unit.
-BY THE WAY,
+🚧 identical to V_6 but a method refered to as 2.5D approach was used.
+This is basically 2D approach but since data from three slices are simultaneously given to the model, people call it 2.5D.
+This method was recommended by best solutions authors on Kaggle competition website.
 🧪 Best achieved metrics:
-- Training Loss: 0.1399
+- Training Loss: 0.1641
-- Validation Loss: 0.5385
+- Validation Loss: 0.1130
-- Validation Dice coefficient: 0.8344
+- Validation Dice coefficient: 0.8522